 ThisFish is a Canadian startup that develops Tally, a software solution for seafood traceability.
 The startup digitizes data collection in real-time on the food manufacturing floor using electronic scales, barcode printers, and scanners.
 Also, Tally allows seafood manufacturers to upload catch certificates and compliance documents.
 This strengthens traceability while eliminating data errors and building trust among customers.
 Furthermore, ThisFish assists seafood producers in streamlining their operations for overall cost reduction, from fleet management and port unloading to production and quality control.

-The rise in nutrition awareness among consumers is driving the demand for personalized nutrition choices.
-Personalized nutrition is a fundamental component of food technology trends as consumers desire to understand how dietary habits affect it.
-These are not only limited to nutrigenomics-based diets but also personal preferences such as sugar and gluten-free diet, vegan diet, and clean label food products.
+The rise in nutrition awareness among consumers is driving the demand for personalized nutrition solutions.
+These are not only limited to nutrigenomics-based diets but also include personal preferences such as sugar- and gluten-free diet, vegan diet, and clean label food products.
 Innovations in 3D printing and the adoption of robotics in food assembly lines allow food manufacturers to provide nutrition personalization at scale.
 Also, at-home blood- and urine-based testing kits enable consumers to determine food habits that best suit their genetic profiles.
-Furthermore, various tracking devices allow users to track their diet and health conditions to streamline their diet.
-Startups help food producers allow their customers to dictate their dietary preferences better, thereby improving customer convenience and sales.
+Furthermore, various tracking devices allow users to track diet and health conditions to streamline their diet.
+This allows consumers to dictate their dietary preferences, thereby improving customer convenience and sales.